 SPOT

-This is a yew tree that is said to be over 1,300 years old.
-It is very large, with a height of 18m, a diameter of 2.4m, and a trunk circumference of 7.5m, and was ranked second in the national yew category in a survey of giant trees and forests conducted in 1990.
-It is also designated as a cultural asset of Shibetsu City.
+This is a Japanese yew tree said to be over one thousand years old.
+It is very large, with a height of 18m, a diameter of 2.4m, and a trunk circumference of 7.5m, and was ranked second in the national Japanese yew category in the National Survey of Giant Trees and Forests conducted in 1990 (Heisei 2).
+It is also designated as a Shibetsu City Designated Cultural Property.

-Yew is also known as Onko or Araragi, and is a very familiar tree in Hokkaido.
-In Shibetsu City, this ancestral pine tree has been worshiped as the guardian deity of the mountains.
-Please come and see the majestic appearance of the yew tree that has been nurtured by a history of 1,300 years.
+The Japanese yew is also known as 'onko' or 'araragi' and is a very familiar tree within Hokkaido.
+In Shibetsu City, this Soshin no Matsu has been revered as a guardian deity of the mountains.
+Please come and see the majestic form of this Japanese yew, nurtured by over a thousand years of history.

 Location